machugram/machugram/README.md

 <br>
 <br>

-I am a computer engineer tinkering with AI systems.
+I am a computer engineer tinkering with AI✨ systems.
 I love to write and create films

 As an engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
 That's why I like to make things that make a difference.
 I am a skilled professional who delivers highly rated products.